t4d-gmbh/ci-cd-workflows/source/content/why_automation/benefit_quality.md

 {% if page %}:::{card}{% else %}####{% endif %}  Increased Quality

-- **Continuous Integration (CI)**: Automated testing ensures that code changes are validated against a suite of tests before being merged, reducing the likelihood of introducing bugs.
+- **Enforce coding standards** 📈: {% if slide %}formatting, naming conventions, code organization{% else %}Automation tools can enforce coding standards, such as formatting, naming conventions, and code organization, ensuring that the codebase is consistent and easy to read.{% endif %}
-- **Code Quality Checks**: Automation tools can enforce coding standards and perform static code analysis, helping maintain high-quality codebases.
+- **Check code quality** 🚨: {% if slide %}code coverage, linting, quality metrics{% else %}Automation tools can perform static code analysis, including checks for code coverage, linting, and other quality metrics, helping to identify and fix issues before they become problems.{% endif %}
 {%if page %}:::{% endif %}